-Mark has recently been announced as a 2017 Helpmann Award nominee for Best Male Actor in a Play for his work on Leah Purcell’s acclaimed adaptation of The Drover’s Wife.
+This year, he won a 2017 Helpmann Award for Best Male Actor in a Play for his work on Leah Purcell’s acclaimed adaptation of The Drover’s Wife.

-He received a Best Supporting Actor AACTA nomination and a Best Supporting Actor win at the Film Critics’ Circle of Australia awards for his work in the feature film Last Cab to Darwin, opposite Jacki Weaver and Michael Caton.
-He was also honoured with a Best Supporting Actor AACTA nomination for the film Pawno.
+He received a Best Supporting Actor AACTA nomination and a Best Supporting Actor win at the Film Critics’ Circle of Australia awards for his work in the feature film Last Cab to Darwin, opposite Jacki Weaver and Michael Caton, and was also honoured with a Best Supporting Actor AACTA nomination for the film Pawno.

 On top of The Drover’s Wife, other theatre credits include Jandamarra, under the direction of Phil Thompson, and Wulamanayuwi and Seven Pamanuas, directed by Noel Jordan for the Darwin Festival.